- Damian Darke– Spellbound: #01 (25 September 1976) – #54 (1 October 1977) [no episodes in issues; #28, #33, #34, #39, #40, #45, #47]

 Damian Darke is a storyteller of strange and spooky stories.
 We don’t get background on where he came from or how he knows such stories, but they seem to be documented in a large book that he keeps with him.
 He has a very distinctive look, dressed in old fashioned clothes and always accompanied by a raven.
 While Damian Darke introduces each story and usually had a closing statement about it, each story had it’s own individual title.
 The stories were varied from cursed objects, ghost stories, timeslips and other strange occurrences.
 A List of stories can be found here.

 I’m going to discuss ten of my own favourite Damian Darke stories here (listed alphabetically rather than a particular ranking).
+There were many Damian Darke stories that appeared in Debbie that I have not read, so there are probably other worthy stories that could have made the list too.

 1. A Spoonful of Evil….
 [Spellbound: #43]